brainboxdotcc/retro-rocket/README.md

-# 🚀 Retro Rocket Toy Operating System
+# 🚀 Retro Rocket BASIC-Powered Operating System

 Imagine an alterate present time, where the [BBC Micro](https://en.wikipedia.org/wiki/BBC_Micro) had continued to thrive and develop to the present day.
 In this alternate present this operating system exists alongside Windows and Linux but stands apart.